AndorenisCarbajal/osticket-prereqs/README.md

 <img width="847" alt="2  Logging into RD with windows 10 VM IP Address Created" src="https://github.com/user-attachments/assets/d5ff2710-6a52-4a7d-8a1c-19cb46b22fb3" />
 </p>
 <p>
-Log into Remote Desktop with the IP address from our Virtual Machine Created in Azure.
-And once logged in, we will download the osTicket installation file and Unzip it onto our desktop.
+After logging into Remote Desktop with the IP address from our Virtual Machine Created in Azure, we will download the osTicket installation file and unzip it onto our desktop.
 </p>
 <br />